mongodb-labs/mongo-mockup-db/docs/tutorial.rst

    >>> server = MockupDB()
    >>> port = server.run()  # Returns the TCP port number it listens on.
    >>> from pymongo import MongoClient
-   >>> client = MongoClient(server.uri)
+   >>> client = MongoClient(server.uri, connectTimeoutMS=999999)

 When the client connects it calls the "ismaster" command, then blocks until the server responds.
+By default it throws an error if the server doesn't respond in 10 seconds, so set a longer timeout.

-MockupDB receives the "ismaster" command but does not respond until you tell it to:
+MockupDB receives the "ismaster" command but does not respond until you tell it
+to:

    >>> request = server.receives()
    >>> request.command_name